 The forecast highs during the first week of May averaged 24 C (75.2 F).
 The heat and sunshine were unexpected, but not unwelcome.

 As you can likely discern, we Canadians are adept in talking about the weather.
 It probably has something to do with practice, our experiencing nearly all possible weather phenomena from blistering heat to bone-chilling cold, even the odd torrential downpour.

 The sheer range of weather does however make the heart grow fonder for farmers’ markets.
 Many opened this past weekend: Ottawa Farmers’ Market (Orleans and Brewer), Main Street Farmers’ Market, ByWard Market Farmers’ Market, and the Parkdale Farmers’ Market.

 What I most look forward to when the snow recedes are the producer stalls with fresh tender greens.
 After a long winter, peppery and earthy leaves should be celebrated.
 A close second would be farm fresh eggs.
 Though, Bekings’ eggs can be had year-round from shops like Herb and Spice and The Piggy Market.

 A confession?
 That recipe, while employing freshly-made cheese, was always meant to mimic the textural components of traditional pasta carbonara: aldente pasta, egg (yolks or whole), cheese (parmigiano-reggiano or pecorino romano), cured but unsmoked pork (usually guanciale or pancetta), and black pepper.
-Never, bacon…
+No cream!
+Never bacon…

 Carbonara is dead easy to make, but one has to be able to make peace with raw egg.
 It is the naturally occurring emulsifier in egg yolks, called lecithin, that imbues carbonara with richness.